 Protocol

 To begin the hanging drop method, pipette 20 microliters of a pre-prepared skin cell suspension onto the lid of a Petri dish [1-TXT].
 Now cover the lid with the bottom half of the Petri dish [2] and gently flip it to create the hanging drops [3].

-Videographer: Please note that 3.1-3.2 are continuous shots
+Shots 3.1.2 and 3.1.3 were filmed continuously

 Talent pipettes 20 µL of the skin cell suspension onto a Petri dish.
 TXT: Skin Cell Suspension Density: 5 x 105 cells/mL